Puri language

-Puri (Kwaytikindo 'language') is an extinct and revitalizing language of eastern Brazil, spoken by the Puri people.
-It ceased being spoken sometime in the 19th century, but the Puri people have begun to use the language once more.
+Puri (Kwaytikindo 'language') is an extinct language currently being revived of eastern Brazil, spoken by the Puri people.
+It ceased being spoken sometime in the 19th century, but the Puri people have reconstructed the language, and a number of second-language speakers exist, according to the Ethnologue.
 It can be considered a language isolate, with the related Coroado language seen as a dialect.

+Geographical distribution

+Puri was spoken in a continuous region stretching from the Preto River to the Paraíba River (from Queluz, São Paulo to Paraibuna, São Paulo).
+The Puri occupied the Upper Paraíba do Sul River up to Queluz, São Paulo, and the Coroado from the Pomba River to the Doce River in Minas Gerais.

 Classification

-Puri is part of the eponymous Purian language family, composed of Coroado, Puri and possibly Waitaká, which is unattested.
-Previously, the Koropó language was seen as Purian, but it has been proven to be part of the Maxakalían languages instead.
+Puri and Coroado (sometimes collectively called Purian) may be related to Waitaká, which is unattested.
+Previously, the Koropó language, once spoken in Minas Gerais and Rio de Janeiro, was seen as Purian by Loukotka (1935), but it has been proven to be part of the Maxakalían languages instead by Ramirez et al. (2015).

+Purian was initially part of the Macro-Jê proposal.
+However, when Coropó is removed, there are not sufficient lexical connections to maintain this classification.

+The Waitaká and Maromomin languages, both extinct, are possibly belonging to the Purian family, but this is not confirmable as no linguistic information was recorded.

+Dialects

+Mason (1950) lists the following dialects of Coroado and Puri: